kerolloz/03-CS-Second-Term/Computer-Architecture.md

     * RISC (Reduced instruction set computing).
     * CISC (Complex instruction set computing).

+RISC
-***RISC:*** is a computer which only uses simple commands that can be divided into several instructions which achieve low-level operation within a single CLK cycle.
+: is a computer which only uses simple commands that can be divided into several instructions which achieve low-level operation within a single CLK cycle.

+CISC
-***CISC:**** is a computer where single instructions can perform numerous low-level operations like a load from memory, an arithmetic operation, and a memory store.
+: is a computer where single instructions can perform numerous low-level operations like a load from memory, an arithmetic operation, and a memory store.
 Or are accomplished by multi-step processes or addressing modes in single instructions.

 **Simple Risc Computer (SRC):**
   - 32-bit general purpose registers.